coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ![Surf Break Page](/Images/surfBreakPage.png)

-Each break will have its own page with all teh information known on it, as well as a comment section for people to leave suggestions/reviews.
+Each break will have its own page with all the information known on it, as well as an overview of the friends who have liked the break.

+Currently the page can get information about the break from the Mongo data base.
+It is also fetching data from an API every 10th second.
+The like fuctionality is missing, but will be implemented once the friends list fuctlionality is done.

 ### Public forums board